neijrr/nextcloud_passwords_handbook_ru/Developers/Getting-Started/Working-with-the-API.md

 The `http_api_session` can be used to use the api with a session context.

 ## End-to-End Encryption
-If you're working with e2e, you can log in in the webapp and then use the session token and app token from that session.
+If you're working with e2e, you can log in the webapp and then use the session token and app token from that session.
 You should be aware that there is no decryption / encryption logic available in Postman.

  - The session token can be found in each request in the X-Api-Session header.